 We hear it everywhere: circulation is important, both for your veins and your overall health.
 But how can we work to improve it?
 Is improving and maintaining your circulation as daunting as it sounds?
 You’ll be happy to know that improving your circulation isn’t difficult at all.
 In fact, there are many small, everyday tweaks you can make to your daily lifestyle that will improve your overall circulation and vein health.
-As the vein specialists in Orlando at Central Florida Vein & Vascular Center, we’ve identified some of the simplest adjustments you can make to benefit your circulation.

 Exercise is one of the most common tips you may hear for improving circulation, and that’s for a good reason!
 While exercise does benefit our overall health, it has a particularly significant impact on circulation.
 Many exercises engage calf muscles, which can reduce the amount of pressure put on the veins.
 If you don’t have time to carve out an entire exercise routine, don’t worry.
 Low-impact exercises like walking and swimming are great!
 Even a 15-minute daily walk can make a difference.

 Yoga can also be a beneficial, relaxing exercise to introduce into your schedule.
 Some poses help decompress the veins and drain blood that’s pooled in the leg.
 Try lying on your back and lifting your legs up at a 90-degree angle — you can rest them on a wall to make it easy.
 Take a deep breath and let yourself relax.
 Breathing increases vein flow: decreases intrathoracic pressure and draws vein flow from the pelvis and legs.